 Master Selection By Record

-When merging in bulk, the master record from each Duplicate Group is determined using rules via an elimination process.
-For each Duplicate Group, Insycle eliminates records that do not meet the rule criteria until it has the master record.
+When merging in bulk, the master record from each duplicate group is determined using rules via an elimination process.
+For each duplicate group, Insycle eliminates records that do not meet the rule criteria until it has the master record.

 Rules are read in order, from top to bottom.
-So if a master record meets the first criteria (in the example below, the first criteria is “highest marketing emails clicked”) the others on the list will not impact the selected master record.
+So if a master record meets the first criteria (in the example below, the first criteria is “highest number of marketing emails clicked”) the others on the list will not impact the selected master record.